mm80843/T3.5/docs/Article/PBN__Article_340.md

 # __A critical review of heating, ventilation, and air conditioning (HVAC) systems within the context of a global SARS-CoV-2 epidemic__

+## Title of the article

+A critical review of heating, ventilation, and air conditioning (HVAC) systems within the context of a global SARS-CoV-2 epidemic

 ## Referenced by other articles

 * [Review and comparison of HVAC operation guidelines in different countries during the COVID-19 pandemic](https://github.com/mm80843/T3.5/blob/main/docs/Article/PBN__Article_45.md)